In this article

 Why Does Fish Contain Mercury?

-Because of pollution, mercury enters the atmosphere and eventually settles in water.
-Microorganisms then convert this heavy metal into methylmercury, which is a highly toxic form that accumulates in fish and the animals that consume them.
+Because of pollution.
+Mercury has been used in industrial and household products.
+If not properly disposed of in landfills, it pollutes bodies of water.
+Aquatic microorganisms then convert this heavy metal into methylmercury, which is a highly toxic form that accumulates in fish and the animals that consume them.
 Nearly all fish contain traces of mercury and methylmercury, but some common ones are tilefish, tuna, king mackerel, swordfish, and sharks.
+The reason for this?
+They are higher up in the food chain, so mercury bioaccumulates in their prey and is then passed to them.

 Why Is Mercury a Concern?